siteorigin/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

+== SiteOrigin Premium ==

+[SiteOrigin Premium](https://siteorigin.com/downloads/premium/) enhances Page Builder with a vast array of additional features and settings.
+Take your layouts to the next level.

+SiteOrigin Premium also includes access to our next-level email support service, perfect for those times when you need fast and effective technical support.

 == Changelog ==

 = 2.12.1 - 11 May 2021 =